-These temple festivals of Kerala are typically celebrated with magnificent line up of caparisoned elephants, gigantic effigies of horse, bull or divine characters, enchanting percussion orchestra, traditional art forms and spectacular display of fireworks.
+These temple festivals of Kerala are typically celebrated with a magnificent line up of caparisoned elephants, gigantic effigies of horse, bull or divine characters, enchanting percussion orchestra, traditional art forms and a spectacular display of fireworks.
 These festivals are known by different names such as Pooram, Vela, Bharani, Arattu, Utsavam, etc. Names and rituals may vary, but the festivity remains the same; fun is there in the air, on every face, and in every heart.

-Significance of Temple Festivals of Kerala
+The Significance of Temple Festivals of Kerala

 Information on Onam festival and other popular national festivals are readily available to the festival lovers.
 However, most tourists have no clear idea about the temple festivals of Kerala.
 These festivals are essentially regional celebrations dedicated to the local deity of a desam (region).
-Friendly competition of several small temples in the surrounding villages makes each festival a significant event year after year.
+The friendly competition of several small temples in the surrounding villages makes each festival a significant event year after year.
 Festivals like Vela and Pooram are celebrated elaborately in Palakkad and Thrissur districts.

-1. Thrissur Pooram: the Greatest Visual Feast on Earth!
+1. Thrissur Pooram: The Greatest Visual Feast on Earth!

 Deities of the participating temples are brought to the Pooram ground in colorful processions.
 15 or more bejeweled elephants on each group, magnificently decorated with golden head-dress and ornaments, lineup face to face in an enchanting atmosphere reverberating with the rhythmic percussion orchestra.
-More than 250 leading instrumentalists participate in each of the famous “Madathil Varavu” (Panchavadyam) and “Ilanjithara melam” (Pandimelam) orchestra, which are recognized as the major percussion ensembles of the pooram festival.
+More than 250 leading instrumentalists participate in each of the famous “Madathil Varavu” (Panchavadyam) and “Ilanjithara melam” (Pandimelam) orchestra, which are recognized as the major percussion ensembles of the Pooram festival.

 The traditional Kudamattom ceremony, which involves changing of parasols of a plethora of design and color in short intervals by the people atop the elephants, is a wonderful sight to watch.
 The stunning display of fireworks will take the spectators to a mesmerizing world.
 The 36-hour festivities will bring in some delightful moments that cannot be ever forgotten in a lifetime.
 Millions of people from all over the country and also from abroad come to Thrissur to witness this spectacular visual feast on earth and make it one of the most colorful temple festivals of Kerala.

 2. Nemmara Vallangi Vela: Ever Seen such Unparalleled Fireworks and Festivities?

 The Vela is celebrated on the empty paddy fields after the paddy harvest is over.
 Flag hoisting is done 20 days before the Vela, which follows wonderful folk rituals like Karivela, Kummatti and Pandivela performed daily till the eve of the main Vela.
 On the final day, which usually falls on the first week of April, grand processions of caparisoned elephants of about 11 to 15 numbers from each group arrive at the premises of Nellikkulangara Bhagavathy Temple with the accompaniment of traditional percussion orchestra.

 Huge arch-like structures, known as Aana Pandal, of amazing design and decoration, built by both the groups to accommodate the caparisoned elephants, are the major attractions of the festival.
 Standing face to face beneath these illuminated elephant pavilions, the two groups perform Panchavadyam, the traditional percussion orchestra, amidst the everlasting cheer of the enthusiastic crowd.
 The best part of Nemmara Vallangi Vela is its fireworks, the magnificence of which is incomparable, and one can absolutely agree that it is the best fireworks display in the country.